Methylisothiazolinone and other isothiazolinone preservatives can appear on labels in a number of ways.

-In North America (and perhaps elsewhere outside the EU), MCI can theoretically ‘hide’ in the term ‘fragrance’ or ‘parfum’, given it is one of the permitted chemicals in any blend that can be described as such.
+In North America (and perhaps elsewhere outside the EU), MI and/or MCI can theoretically ‘hide’ in the term ‘fragrance’ or ‘parfum’, given it is one of the permitted chemicals in any blend that can be described as such.
 The full list of permitted compounds in fragrance can be seen here.
 There are three entries for MI, MCI and the MI / MCI blend, under their respective CAS numbers / chemical names.

 The situation in the EU with regard to ‘parfum’ or ‘fragrance’ on labelling is not clear.
 The risk is probably very low.
 Choosing only products using natural fragrances is an almost certain safety guarantee.